It is 2016, and this year the landscape of visual marketing seems to be changing more than ever before. It isn’t about content of all forms anymore.

 - Stock photos are going the way of the dodo.
 Services like Death To The Stock Photo have shown a trend that has been growing for awhile, but is long overdo as an industry changing transformation.
 Stock images have become a joke, and they can have a serious negative impact on your visuals.
 Instead, new creative methods of showing visual concepts are taking over.
 Likeâ€¦

 - Infographics.
 Want to know how powerful infographics have become on the web?
-A post by Massplanner confirmed what marketers have been seeing as a trend for the past five years: infographics are serious social share bait.
+This post confirms what marketers have been seeing as a trend for the past five years: infographics are serious social share bait.
 They are liked and shared three times more often than any other form of content.
 Research based on eye tracking has also found users more likely to follow text alongside images than images alone.

 - Video is growing by the day.
 In an article by Content Marketing Institute last year predicted a number of trends for 2016 in the world of content marketing.
 A quote by Jay Baer of Convince & Convert was possible the most interesting of everything presented in the post.
 He believes that video will become the primary marketing standby and content delivery system across all major brands.
 He also believes it will be across multiple platforms, not just YouTube.
 He mentions Vine, Periscope, Blab, and several others.
 We are already seeing this prediction coming true.